Joe Jacobson interview: Wycombe's League One surge

 The 33-year-old left-back has spent over five years at Adams Park and last term his team finished 17th, but in October 2019 there was a seismic change.
 Wycombe were bought by American millionaire Rob Couhig.
 It was a monumental moment in the club's history and has inspired the players.

-Mixed with the ability, and stability, of manager Graham Ainsworth, Wycombe have mounted an unlikely Championship promotion push, a league they have not reached in their entire 132-year existence.
+Mixed with the ability, and stability, of manager Gareth Ainsworth, Wycombe have mounted an unlikely Championship promotion push, a league they have not reached in their entire 132-year existence.

 Even after losing three games in a row over the festive season so far they still have a four-point lead at the top of League One heading into their clash with Ipswich on New Year's Day - which is live on Sky Sports Football.